infinyon/fluvio/rfc/materialize_view.md

 In summary, to create a join, we need to:
 * Create a provider materialized view and expose an API
-* Create a consumer materialized view with derived columns that evaluates the provider API.
+* Create a consumer materialized view with derived columns that evaluate the provider API.